deepdrivepl/SegTrackDetect/README.md

 --bbox_type 'sorted' --allow_resize --obs_iou_th 0.7 \
 --out_dir 'results/MTSD/val' --debug
 ```

+The following table outlines the command-line arguments that can be used when running the inference scripts.
+These arguments allow you to customize the behavior of the detection process by specifying models, datasets, and various configurations.

 | Argument          | Type      | Description                                                                                                                                 |
 |:-------------------:|-----------|---------------------------------------------------------------------------------------------------------------------------------------------|
 | `--roi_model`     | `str`     | Specifies the ROI model to use (e.g., `SDS_large`).
 All available ROI models are defined [here](rois/estimator/configs/__init__.py)         |